Neuropsychology Track & Minor

-The Psychology Department’s training in neuropsychology has two major emphases: (1) basic research skills, particularly those drawing upon cognitive science and neuroscience models and methodologies; and (2) broad-based clinical skills in general clinical psychology, particularly those related to intervention practice and evaluation.
-Our training encourages students to develop additional specialized research and clinical expertise (e.g., gerontology, psychophysiology, empirically-validated interventions, brain-imaging, etc.) that will make them more broadly competent and more competitive in the job market.
+- Broad-based skills in general clinical psychology, particularly those related to intervention practice and evaluation across the adult lifespan.
+We encourage students to develop additional specialized research and clinical expertise (e.g., gerontology, psychophysiology, development of new assessments, neuroimaging, etc.) that will make them more broadly competent and more competitive in the job market.

-The Neuropsychology Track consists of a three-course didactic sequence (504A, 504B, and 502) and two clinical components (Practicum and Externship).
+The Neuropsychology Track consists of a three-course didactic sequence (504A, 504B, and 694D) and two clinical components (694D and Externship).
 The Neuropsychology Track is designed for individuals interested in obtaining specialization in neuropsychology as part of a PhD in clinical psychology.
-The didactic and clinical requirements are explained below in greater detail.

-1. Three-Course Didactic Sequence.
-Principles and core topics in human neuropsychology are covered in depth through the following courses.
+1. 504 Didactic Sequence.
+Principles and core topics in human neuropsychology are covered in depth through the following courses:

 3. Clinical Neuropsychology Externship.
 Students complete a two-semester, 20 hour per week externship in clinical neuropsychology with one of our partners in the Tucson community.
-The Psychology Department currently offers externships at Banner University Medical Center, Southern Arizona VA Healthcare System, and private practices in the Tucson community.
+The Psychology Department currently offers externships at Banner Alzheimer's Institute, and private practices in the Tucson community.
 Each of these settings offers unique and diverse opportunities in clinical neuropsychology and engagement in interdisciplinary healthcare models.
 Students receive advanced clinical training in case development, assessment, interpretation and report writing, and provision of feedback.
 Students also receive extensive supervision from highly experienced clinical neuropsychologists, many of whom are board certified.

 Core Faculty in Psychology